Welcome to Backpack for teachers!

 Sharing padlets

 There are many different options.
-The simplest way to share a padlet is to simply copy, paste, and distribute the padlet's URL.
-You can also share via QR code, email, or several other ways.
-All share options can be found by selecting the share button in the padlet's action bar.
+The simplest way to share a padlet is to copy, paste and distribute the padlet's URL.
+You can also share via QR code, embed your padlet or choose from several other options.
+All share options can be found by selecting the Share arrow in the board's action bar - or the Share arrow in the top-right corner of your Sandbox.

 Find a more detailed guide on how to share and publish padlets here.